 Hennessy Hammocks chosen for OLN Global Extremes Adventure Race

 The revolutionary features and the light weight of Hennessy jungle hammocks made them a natural choice for the Costa Rican jungle segment of the Global Extremes Mt.
 Everest Challenge.
-There were 3 teams and 12 racers for this portion and each team had its own team colour hammock rainfly.
+There were three teams and 12 racers for this portion and each team had its own team color hammock rainfly.

 Scott Flavelle, EcoChallenge's technical advisor, discovered the great features of Hennessy Hammocks during his pre-race planning trip to Borneo.
-Hennessy Hammocks were recommended by name for all participants, staff and press for comfort and protection in that leech & disease infested Borneo jungle.
+Hennessy Hammocks were recommended by name for all participants, staff, and press for comfort and protection in the leech- and disease-infested Borneo jungle.
 Those that used it, loved it.
-Those that only took only two for their team said that they should have taken four.
+Those that only took two for their team said that they should have taken four.
 Many of those that didn't take Hennessy Hammocks said that they wished they had used them.
 The Original saved the day for many participants.

 Tom travelled to Saba, Borneo to debrief hammock users as they came off the trail.
 They said the 36oz. hammocks worked great but could they be any lighter or smaller?
 Tom showed them prototypes of the Extreme Light Racer, which weighed 22 oz. and were given as prizes to the top three winning teams for the Borneo race.